mozilla-l10n/documentation/tools/pontoon/adding_new_project.md

 At this point you need to repeat the same steps on the **production server**.

 Access Pontoon's [admin console](https://pontoon.mozilla.org/admin/), add the same information you used on the staging server and make sure to select all supported locales for this project.

+The new project will appear in the [public list of Projects](https://pontoon.mozilla.org/projects/) only after the next sync cycle.